 The Relationship Between Diet and Chiropractic

 Total Chiropractic is not alone in stressing diet as part of our practice.
-According to the American Chiropractic Association (ACA) publication ACA Today, it’s actually quite common.
+According to Chiropractic Economics, it’s actually quite common.
 A 2007 study of chiropractic practitioners in New York shows that 80 percent of practices incorporate some sort of nutritional counseling into their work.
 Furthermore, the National Board of Chiropractic Examiners’ (NBCE) Practice Analysis of Chiropractic in 2015 showed that 97 percent of chiropractic doctors gave out diet and nutrition advice.

 Eat Well to Stay Healthy

 Eating well and staying active allow you to reduce back and neck pain and impact chronic health problems in many other ways, such as helping to prevent cancer and heart disease.
 DietaryGuidelines.gov eating more raw foods such as fruits and vegetables which have more natural vitamins and minerals.
 But that doesn’t mean that you should ignore eating grains and legumes.
 You should try to select organically grown foods because they have lower amounts of toxins like pesticides.
 You should also consume 25 to 35 grams of fiber a day and you should also make certain that you stay well hydrated throughout the day.
 This can be accomplished by eating fruit and vegetables in addition to drinking water.
 But you should also be careful not to consume too much sugar.
 Make certain that you maintain the right levels of vitamin B12 and vitamin D. Eat foods or take supplements to maintain these levels.

 Total Chiropractic Can Design a Pain Management Plan for You